shurik179/personal-robotics-motor-controller/docs/specs.rst

 Key components of the controller are two `TLE9201SG <https://www.infineon.com/cms/en/product/power/motor-control-ics/brushed-dc-motor-driver-ics/integrated-full-bridge-driver/tle9201sg/>`__ motor controller
 ICs by Infineon; please read the IC  datasheet for details of their operation.

-The board also contains an MCU, namely `Castaway RP2040 <https://www.tindie.com/products/oakdevtech/cast-away-rp2040-a-castellated-rp2040-dev-board/>`__ board featuring
+The board also contains an MCU,  `Castaway RP2040 <https://www.tindie.com/products/oakdevtech/cast-away-rp2040-a-castellated-rp2040-dev-board/>`__ board featuring
 Raspberri Pi RP2040 chip.
 This MCU is preloaded with firmware controlling the motor driver ICs.